The Team - Finstock C.E. Primary School

 Oak Class

-I began my teaching career 8 years ago at Oxford Brookes University and have taught in a variety of Church of England schools across Oxfordshire, within both KS1 and KS2.
+I began my teaching career in 2015, having completed a PGCE at Oxford Brookes University.
+I have worked in a variety of Church of England schools across Oxfordshire and London and have experience teaching in Nursery through to Year 6.
 My previous experience of both attending Church of England schools and working within them means I value the importance of teaching Christian values to develop spirituality and moral understanding.

-I love being creative and am extremely passionate about art.
+I love being creative and am extremely passionate about art and reading.
 I strive to make all areas of the curriculum as creative and inspiring as possible.

-I have a special interest in child psychology and mental health, completing an MSc in Psychology in 2020.
-In addition, I have worked within the Child and Adolescent Mental Health service specialising in eating disorders.
+I have a special interest in child psychology and mental health, completing an MSc in Psychology in 2020 at the University College London and achieving a Distinction.
+In addition, I have worked within the Child and Adolescent Mental Health Service specialising in eating disorders.

 Mrs N Harris